 Patients identified as long-stay from both high and medium settings will be interviewed.
 A sampling frame will be developed including gender, current location and category of long-stay.
 Purposive sampling will be used to select participants representing different relevant criteria of the sampling frame.
-If a selected individuals does not wish to participate another individual with the relevant characteristics will be selected.
-Number of interviews will depend on data saturation; for the financial part of this application we have used the total figure of 30 for calculations.
+If a selected individual does not wish to participate another individual with the relevant characteristics will be selected.
+Number of interviews will depend on data saturation but is likely to be around 30.